 winget search vlc

 This shows me the VLC packages that I can install via WinGet.
-You can search for anything that you want, VLC, PowerShell, Azure, a whole lot of things. 😊
+You can search for anything you want, VLC, PowerShell, Azure, and many things. 😊